-Children’s has patient survival rates that are higher than the national average for 30 days and three years after transplant.
+Children’s has patient survival rates that are higher than the national average for 30 days and one year after transplant.

 What does this data mean?

 The graph shows the survival rates for our patients at 30 days, one year and three years after their liver transplant.
-Our 30-day and three-year survival rates are better than the national average.
-We have similar survival rates at one year.
+Our 30-day and one year survival rates are better than the national average.
+We have similar survival rates at three years.

 Why are patient survival rates important?